gguf-org/durian-desktop/README.md

 ### Durian ✷

-Make sure `durian` is installed and accessible:
+Make sure `durian` is installed and accessible, for macSO/wsl/Linux

 ```bash
 # Install durian